 Having said all that, you can bring a larger rolling bag if you like, it’s just more of a hassle, and you don’t get all the benefits mentioned above when using a larger size.

 Japanese currency is the yen.

-Credit cards are accepted in Japan, though cash is king for meals, small purchases, and at the ballpark.
+Credit cards have become increasingly more accepted in Japan since Covid-19, but for meals, small purchases, and at the ballpark, cash is often used.

 Guests tend to budget $70 or so per day for meals, small souvenirs, etc. Keep in mind that having a few beers or the like at the ballpark can mount up.
 I personally budget $100 per day.

 We recommend you use the ATM at your Tokyo airport and/or exchange your cash or travelers checks at the airport upon arrival.
 Get more cash than you think you’ll need.

 ATMs are becoming more prevalent and you’ll be able to find them along the way, particularly at convenience stores, most notably 7-11s.